-with agents and the goal-directed actions that they produce.
-The primitive representations of actions such as approach, avoidance, and escape are constructed by ToMM-1.
-This system of detecting goals and actions begins to emerge at around 6 months of age, and is most often characterized by attention to eye gaze.
-Leslie leaves open the issue of whether ToMM-1 is innate or acquired.
-ToMM-2 is concerned with attitudinal agency; it deals with the representations of beliefs and how mental states can drive behavior relative to a goal.
-This system develops gradually, with the first signs of development beginning between 18 and 24 months of age and completing sometime near 48 months.
-ToMM-2 employs the M-representation, a meta-representation which allows truth properties of a statement to be based on mental states rather than observable stimuli.
+Fig. 2.
+Block diagram of Baron-Cohen's model of the development of theory of mind.
+See text for description.
+Adapted from [2].

+2 employs the M-representation, a meta-representation which allows truth properties of a statement to be based on mental states rather than observable stimuli.
 ToMM-2 is a required system for understanding that others hold beliefs that differ from our own knowledge or from the observable world, for understanding different perceptual perspectives, and for understanding pretense and pretending.

-3. Baron-Cohen's Model of Theory of Mind
+3 Baron-Cohen's Model of Theory of Mind

-Baron-Cohen's model assumes two forms of perceptual information are available as input (see Fig. 2).
+Baron-Cohen's model assumes two forms of perceptual information are available as input.
 The first percept describes all stimuli in the visual, auditory, and tactile perceptual spheres that have self-propelled motion.
 The second percept describes all visual stimuli that have eye-like shapes.
 Baron-Cohen proposes that the set of precursors to a theory of mind, which he calls the "mindreading system," can be decomposed into four distinct modules.